-Once volunteers book with us, they are supported by an experienced Trip Co-ordinator who is on hand to answer any questions they may have about their trip, from visa applications to vaccinations advice, and everything in between.
-Our exclusive online portal – My African Adventure – contains everything volunteers need to prepare for their experience; all the information provided can also be downloaded to support our volunteers’ preparations.
-Once on their trip, volunteers are supported throughout their stay by a dedicated Trip Host who is responsible for delivering a safe and enjoyable experience.
+When you book to travel with us, you’ll be supported by a friendly Trip Co-ordinator who will be on hand to answer any questions you have about your trip – from visa applications to vaccinations advice, and everything in between.
+Our online portal – My African Adventure – contains everything you need to prepare for your experience.
+During your trip, you’ll be looked after by one of our experienced Trip Hosts, who will ensure you have a safe and unforgettable experience.

-We regularly monitor the UK’s Foreign and Commonwealth Office website to ensure that we are aware of any potential issues which may affect volunteers’ safety, and our in-country staff advise us of any geopolitical changes that could affect the delivery of our trips.
-We risk-assess every aspect of our trips, mitigate potential risks, and clearly communicate these outcomes prior to departure.
-Our Crisis Management Plan sets out the steps we would take in the event of an emergency, and our 24-hour emergency number means that our staff can be reached whenever needed so that they can respond quickly to any issues.
+We monitor the UK’s Foreign and Commonwealth Office website to ensure that we’re aware of any issues which may affect our volunteers’ safety, and our in-country staff also let us know about anything that could affect the delivery of our trips.
+We risk-assess every aspect of our trips, and share these assessments with group leaders before departure.
+Our Crisis Management Plan sets out the steps we would take in an emergency, and our 24-hour emergency number means that our staff can always be reached.

 ABTA is the UK’s largest travel association representing travel agents and tour operators.
 They offer advice and guidance to the travelling public, as well as working with its members on health and safety.